Pennsylvania, North Carolina midterm primaries latest test of Trump's sway

 FACTBOX-Power of Trump's endorsements faces test in 12 key U.S. midterm primaries

-(Reporting by Jarrett Renshaw in Philadelphia and Joseph Ax in New York; Editing by Will Dunham and Scott Malone)
+(Reporting by Jarrett Renshaw in Philadelphia, Joseph Ax in New York and Andy Sullivan in Washington; Editing by Scott Malone, Will Dunham and Rosalba O'Brien)

 ((joseph.ax@thomsonreuters.com; 1-917-848-0813;))